 The PPMP provided for the transfer of approximately 273,669 square feet of density from the Auahi Park parcel (TMK: 2-1-29: 02) to the other parcels within the master plan area.
 This floor area square footage has not been used to date.
 Kamehameha Schools is discussing with HCDA the potential transfer of all or a portion of this square footage.
 The KKMP does not at this time incorporate the allocation and use of this additional density as part of its proposed plan.
-A plan modification may be necessary to accomplish this.
-Such modifications would be requested when specific project applications requiring this floor area are submitted.
+A plan modifications would be requested when specific project applications requiring this floor area are submitted.